Full profile

 References

 - Stringham 2019, Physiological Behavior — Lutemax 2020 RCT.
 Healthy adults 18–25; Lutemax 2020 improved processing speed and attention measures and raised serum BDNF versus placebo.
+PMID 31425700.
 OmniActive-funded; educational, not a product claim.

-- Bovier & Hammond 2015 — macular pigment and visual processing speed.
-Linked macular pigment optical density to faster visual processing speed in young healthy adults.
-PMC4176961.
+- Bovier & Hammond — macular pigment and visual processing speed.
+Hammond-group work linking macular pigment optical density to faster visual processing speed in young healthy adults; same research group, not an independent replication of the cognition claim.
+PMID 25483230.
 Educational.

 Grades and studied doses are our conservative reading of the human research, shown for education.
 They are not product claims, and a studied dose is not a recommended dose.